PallaviDule/DSA-specific/doc/Code-complexity.md

 Understanding time and space complexity helps in analyzing the efficiency of algorithms.
 Here's a quick reference:

 ## Time Complexity
+- Not actual time taken
+- Amount of time taken as a function of input size(n).
+- How many operations are being performed in function.

 | Complexity | Name              | Example                              |
 |--          |---                |--                                    |